How to Start an LLC in Texas

 3. File Texas LLC Certificate of Formation

-With a business name and domain secured, it’s time to file a Certificate of Formation with the Texas Secretary of State, along with a $300 filing fee.
+With a business name and domain locked down, it’s time to file a Certificate of Formation and a $300 fee with the Texas Secretary of State.
 After filing this document, you will have officially created your Texas LLC.
 To do that, you’ll need to provide the following information:

 Note: All of the information on this form will become part of the public record.